frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 <a class="jsbin-embed" href="http://qsdfjsbin.com/vejaqorixa/embed?js,console">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?4.0.4"></script>

 If you run this example while opening your devtool's network tab, you can see that there is only one request.
-That's because the underlying subscription
+That's because the underlying subscription is shared.

+## The properties of multicasting

+A multicasting operator shares the underlying subscription towards its subscribers.
+The way they do it can vary quite a lot.
+Next we are going to go over all of the properties a multicasting operator can have.

+### Connectable

+One of the ways to share the underlying subscription to multiple subscribers, is by using the `publish` operator.
+When you call `publish()` on an observable, you get back a `ConnectableObservable`.
+This is an observable that will subscribe to the source observable once you have called it's `connect()` method.
+Let's try and put this in a diagram to visualise it better.

+Add diagram.

 Categories: